Convolutional Formulation of Large-Scale Quadratic Unconstrained Binary Optimization with Dense Interactions: Introduction

 In this paper, we investigate the intrinsic representation power of the original SPIM without multiplexing.
 Although it is known to represent coupling matrices beyond rank-one \mycite{PierangeliPRL,Circulant25,PhotonicSG25}, we clarify its potential capabilities.
 Specifically, we introduce a new class of QUBO problems with spatially convolutional structures, termed spatial QUBO (spQUBO).
 We show that a specific subclass of spQUBO, the two-dimensional periodic spQUBO, can be efficiently implemented on the SPIM without multiplexing.
 Furthermore, we present a reduction algorithm that can transform any spQUBO into a two-dimensional periodic spQUBO while preserving the convolutional structure.

-Due to its optical nature, the SPIM architecture has superior efficiency in representing spatially convolutional interactions.
+Due to its optical nature, the SPIM architecture has an expectation of efficiency in representing spatially convolutional interactions.
 The spQUBO formulation reveals that the problem size that can be implemented on an SPIM system is determined by the spatial volume of the configuration domain, where the interactions between variables are represented; in other words, unlike ordinary Ising machines, the problem size is not directly limited by the number of variables.
 Therefore, to implement large-scale combinatorial optimization problems on SPIM without reducing its scalability and efficiency, it is crucial to focus on the convolutional structures and obtain compact spQUBO representations with minimal spatial volume.
 Many real-world combinatorial optimization problems are expected to have convolutional structures, e.g., those defined on spatially distributed variables, potentially leading to broad applications.

-These results advance our understanding of the class of optimization problems where SPIMs exhibit superior efficiency and scalability.
+These results advance our understanding of the class of optimization problems where SPIMs exhibit unique advantage in efficiency and scalability.
 Furthermore, spQUBO's efficiency is not limited to the SPIM architecture; we show that its convolutional structure allows efficient computation using Fast Fourier Transforms (FFT).